 What is a vegan meal replacement shake?

-What are the benefits of taking a vegan meal replacement shake?
+What are the benefits of taking vegan meal replacement shakes?

-How long should you use vegan meal replacement shakes?
+How long should you take vegan meal replacement shakes?

 Do vegan meal replacement shakes actually work?